Dennis Quaid Talks About ‘A Dog’s Purpose’ Controversy, ‘I Don’t Think This Video Tells The Whole Story’

 What do you think about the video?
 Do you think the animals were being abused on set?
 Will you still watch A Dog’s Purpose, or are you joining in on the boycott?
 Leave your comments below.

-[Featured Image by Slaven Vlasic/ Getty Images]
+[Featured Image by Slaven Vlasic/Getty Images]